 Systemic change is one of the most difficult things to achieve because it requires the cooperative will of vastly diverse people and institutions.
 When stakeholders set out to achieve systemic change, they are often overwhelmed by the enormity of the challenges set before them.
 At best, they become sidelined; at worst, the effort is abandoned altogether.

-Noble Aim Consulting was born of a desire to help coalitions overcome wicked problems.
-After years of analyzing the essence of collaborative partnerships and the common issues they face, our founders developed a powerful methodology that helps coalitions push beyond obstacles, stay focused on the big picture, and produce the lasting change their communities so desperately seek.
+Noble Aim Consulting was born of a desire to help partnerships overcome wicked problems.
+After years of analyzing the essence of collaborative partnerships and the common issues they face, our founders developed a powerful methodology that helps stakeholders push beyond obstacles, stay focused on the big picture, and produce the lasting change their communities so desperately seek.